marcossilvestrini/linux-lpi-essencials/README.md

 user ID (UID) to root.
 Also, all users can set special permissions for files they own, which constitutes\
 another security concern.

-You should monitor your system for any unauthorized use of the setuid and setgid permissions to gain\
-superuser privileges.
-To search for and list all of the files that use these permissions, see How to\
-Find Files With setuid Permissions.
-A suspicious listing grants ownership of such a program to a user\
-rather than to root or bin.

 **setuid Permission**\
 When set-user identification (setuid) permission is set on an executable file, a process that runs this\
 file is granted access based on the owner of the file (usually root), rather than the user who is\